Free Taylor County Public Records Search: Criminal, Court, Marital

 Questions about this system should be directed to the Taylor County Clerk of Court using the contact information above.

-Using Taylor County Public Records Responsibly & Understanding Your Rights
+Utilizing Taylor County Public Records Responsibly & Understanding Your Rights

 The U.S. Freedom of Information Act and the Georgia Open Records Act make it possible for anyone to access public records in Taylor County.
 However, before you access any Georgia public records, it’s important to understand your responsibilities.